amit154154/CelebrityLook/README.md

 	<img src="assets/head movment examples/man_looking_up.gif" width="200">
 </div>

-As we can see the model understend very good simple elements such as glasses, sex etc but with more complex text such as looking like celebrite its harder for it(also we as humens who see celebrties many times can see very small errors in the image) but it understands really well also head postion.
+As we can see the model understand very good simple elements such as glasses, sex etc but with more complex text such as looking like celebrite its harder for it(also we as humans who see celebrties many times can see very small errors in the image), but it understands really well also head position and directions.

-### Problem with text manuipulation
+### Problem with text manipulation

-as we saw it this method able us to create delta W+ from an input W+ to given text. but, its hard to know how much of the delta we should add to create an image that looks like the given text, the input W+ image representation.
+As we saw this method can create delta W+ from an input W+ to given text. but, its hard to know how much of the delta we should add to create an image that looks like the given text and the input W+ image representation.

-The problem is that every W+ latent would need difreent constent c to multiply the delta and add to the latent for the best result.
+The problem is that every W+ latent would need different constant C to multiply the delta and add to the latent for the best result.

-all the examples used from const C to 0 to 0.8(moving every frame the C is getting bigger). bu example texts used:
+All the examples below used const C between 0 and 0.8(Such that every frame C getting bigger). example texts used:

 1. man with blue eyes and a hat.